 Risk number and risk level

 The prescribed fee is designed as an annual fee per business location and is based on the data collected on business activity and the resulting risk figures within the framework of on-site feed monitoring.
 Each holding is officially notified of the risk number and risk level (see model).

 The sum of the risk figures is assigned to a collective risk level I, II or III.
 The individual operations of a company may have different levels of risk depending on their business activities.

 An explanation of how to determine the risk figure and risk level can be found here.

 If data are not yet available for an operation, risk level II is assumed until further notice.
 The determined fee rate applies in any case for the year 2011, but the company concerned has the option of self-classifying its company(s) using the attached form.
-A form for the operational data collection is available for download here.
 Should this result in a change in the risk level, this will be taken into account for the 2012 fee regulation.
 Self-classification information shall be verified during feed monitoring.

 Risk levels determined on the basis of data collection are effective for at least 3 years if no serious changes in business activities are reported to BAES (e.g. cessation of compound feed production, but maintenance of feed trade).